ballanki204/TheNexUs-main/README.md

 - **Homepage**: Hero section with key highlights and navigation (Contact form removed).
   - **Our Services**: Software Development and Digital Marketing.
   - **Our Products**: Plant Marketplace and Safety & HIRA App.
-- **About Page**: Information about the company and its mission with themed platform cards (green for Plant Marketplace, red for Safety App) and interactive hover effects.
+- **About Page**: Information about the company and its mission with themed platform cards (custom plant colors for Plant Marketplace, custom safety colors for Safety App) and interactive hover effects.
 - **Software Services**: Detailed pages for industry-specific software solutions including:
   - Healthcare
   - Real Estate